 Early Beginnings for Families with Deaf and Hard of Hearing Children: Introduction

-Appropriate early intervention provides families with the information and support they need to maximize their child's overall development.
-Families participating in early intervention, with the help of professionals, identify services that they believe will benefit their children and themselves.
-Early intervention offers specialized services by qualified professionals, that are provided in a manner that is compatible with the family's concerns and priorities.
+Early intervention specialists provide families with the information and support they need to maximize their child's overall development.
+Families, with guidance from professionals, select the services and resources that will benefit their children and families.
+Effective early intervention offers specialized programming by competent professionals that is provided in a manner that is compatible with the child's strengths and needs and the family's concerns and priorities.

 How this Document is Organized: